Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

 Tang could always use the grappling cannon to reel in the group, but that meant wasting gas and could have an unfortunate side effect of skewering a Boost Crew or two.

-The 13th crew member in the center started spinning a hook, deftly tossed it and caught the net.
+The center crew member started spinning a hook, deftly tossed it and caught the net.

-The Boost Crew swung around as slack was taking out of the line.
+The Boost Crew swung around as slack was taken out of the line.

 It took a minute for the Boost Crew to scramble up the net and into the airlock,